kristijanribaric/wl-keypeek/README.md

 Devices are scanned when the app starts.
 For QMK you will be prompted to select the `keyboard_info.json` generated from your keymap when you connect.
 For Vial and ZMK, just select the connected device from the dropdown, since they provide layout information directly.

-Appearance settings are saved to `settings.ini` in the app directory.

 <img src=".github/assets/settings_window.png" alt="Settings window screenshot" width="60%">

 # License & Attribution